kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 The simulated ENSO evolution is based on McCreary model.
 ```

 McCreary hypothesized that the reflection of oceanic Rossby waves can help generate the interannual variability of SST.
 By emphasizing on the western boundary, Suarez and Schopf (1988) proposed the prototype of the delayed oscillator.
-Zebiak and Cane then coupled an atmospheric Gill model with a 1.5-layer SST model (mixed layer + thermocline dynamics) becoming the first who successfully predicted the ENSO.
-Battisti and Hirst (1989) used such an intermediate model to propose the well-know delayed oscillator mechanism.
+Zebiak and Cane then coupled an atmospheric Gill model with a 1.5-layer SST model (mixed layer + thermocline dynamics) becoming the first who successfully predicted the ENSO. {cite}`Battisti1989-tj` used such an intermediate model to propose the well-know delayed oscillator mechanism.

-Different from the Recharge-discharge oscillator, the delayed oscillator focuses on the transient dynamics and explains the change of warm water volume through a _wave_ lens.
+Different from the Recharge-discharge oscillator, the delayed oscillator focuses on the transient dynamics and explains the change of warm water volume and SST through a _wave_ lens.

 The delayed oscillator can be formulated as follows: